-A watt balance compares measurements of electrical and mechanical power to establish a link between the SI electrical and mechanical units.
+The watt balance technique provides a route to the redefinition of the kilogram in terms of a fundamental constant by comparing measurements of electrical and mechanical power to establish a link between the SI electrical and mechanical units.

 The electrical quantities are measured using macroscopic quantum effects - the Josephson effect for voltage and the quantum Hall effect for resistance.
 These two effects link the electrical quantities to time and two fundamental constants: the elementary charge e and the Planck constant h.
 The watt balance can measure the SI unit of electrical power and, by using the Josephson and quantum Hall effects, determine the Planck constant, in terms of the SI base units of mass, length and time.